 - Collaborative functionality.
 Does this tool offer features and functionalities that allow teams to create, build and interpret survey results together?

 - Template availability.
 Are there templates available to help you get started?

 - Frontend aesthetic.
 How is the experience for the survey respondents?
 Does the survey work well on a variety of devices?

 At the end of the article, I’ll present a grading rubric with the specific criteria weighting that I’ve used.
 I’ll also assign an “overall winner” to one of these three solutions.

 Deep dive: Google Forms review

-I’m a big fan of Google Apps, and use it for my own business and have helped several clients launch their own Google Apps ecosystems.
-That said, while Google is a “jack of all trades,” its Google Forms product leaves a lot to be wanted by survey power-users.
+I’m a big fan of G Suite, and use it for my own business and have helped several clients launch their own Google-based ecosystems.
+That said, while Google is a “jack of all trades,” its Google Forms product leaves a lot to be desired by survey power-users.

 Google Forms strengths

 - Price.
 The price can’t be beaten!
 While each of these three systems we’re evaluating here have free solutions, with Google, you get the full functionality in their basic tier, which happens to be free.
 Of course, Google knows that if they can get you into their Forms product, you’ll use their spreadsheet product too.
 If they can get you to use their spreadsheet product, you’ll likely want to start using their other products.
 If you give a mouse a cookie…

 - Ease of use.
 Each of these solutions is easy to use, but Google takes it to the next level.
 Typeform is also very easy to use, but the ability to see results in Typeform isn’t as easy as it is with Google, where results are sent automagically to a Google Sheet that makes data analysis quicker/easier.